liaowow/js30SlamDunk/README.md

   - A **method** is a **function** that lives inside an **object**
 - Callback function
   - A function being passed in to another function, and is called/invoked at a later time

+### MODULE#3

+#### Closures
+- The ability for a child/inner function to access a parent-level scope from a child-level scope even after the parent function has been terminated/closed.